Rated4.8/5 | 1017 reviews

 There is no legal minimum, but practically you should allow time for the tenant to respond.
 Most landlords wait 14-28 days of non-payment before serving notice, while continuing to communicate.

 You can serve a Section 8 notice under Ground 10 or 11 (some rent lawfully due and unpaid), but these are discretionary.
-For mandatory Ground 8, you need 2 months arrears at service AND hearing.
+For mandatory Ground 8, you now need the post-May 2026 threshold at service AND hearing: 3 months rent if monthly, or 13 weeks rent if weekly or fortnightly.

 No, this is illegal.
 Even if the tenant owes months of rent, you must obtain a court order and use bailiffs to evict.
 Changing locks without a court order is a criminal offence.